Emergency Withdrawals

 For High Utilization Scenarios

-1. Check ADL Manager - Verify vault has an active ADL Manager
+1. Check ADA Manager - Verify vault has an active ADA Manager

-2. Monitor for ADL - Watch for ADL events freeing liquidity
+2. Monitor for ADA - Watch for ADA events freeing liquidity

 3. Consider discounts - Selling shares OTC may be faster